Treaty of Aigun

-The Treaty of Aigun was an 1858 treaty between the Russian Empire and Yishan, official of the Qing dynasty of China.
+The Treaty of Aigun was an 1858 treaty between the Russian Empire and Qing dynasty of China.
+Yishan, official of the Qing, signed it on behalf of the Qing.
 It established much of the modern border between the Russian Far East and China by ceding much of Manchuria (the ancestral homeland of the Manchu people), now known as Northeast China.
 Negotiations began after China was threatened with war on a second front by Governor-General of the Far East Nikolay Muraviev when China was suppressing the Taiping Rebellion.
 It reversed the Treaty of Nerchinsk (1689) by transferring the land between the Stanovoy Range and the Amur River from the Qing dynasty to the Russian Empire.
 Russia received over 600,000 km2 of what became known as Outer Manchuria.
 While the Qing government initially refused to recognize the validity of the treaty, the Russian gains under the Treaty of Aigun were affirmed as part of the 1860 Sino-Russian Convention of Peking.

 Background

 Since the reign of Catherine the Great (1762–1796), Russian emperors had desired to make Russia a naval power in the Pacific.
 They gradually achieved their goals by annexing the Kamchatka Peninsula and establishing the naval outpost of Petropavlovsk-Kamchatsky in 1740, naval outposts in Russian America and near the Amur watershed, encouraging Russians to go there and settle, and slowly developing a strong military presence in the Amur region.

 From 1850 to 1864, when China was heavily involved in suppressing the Taiping Rebellion, and Governor-General of the Far East Nikolay Muraviev camped tens of thousands of troops on the borders of Mongolia and Manchuria, preparing to make legal Russian de facto control over the Amur from past settlement.
-Muraviev seized the opportunity when it was clear that China was losing the Second Opium War, and threatened China with a war on a second front.
+Muraviev seized the opportunity when it was clear that China was losing the Second Opium War (1856–1860), and threatened China with a war on a second front.
 The Qing dynasty agreed to enter negotiations with Russia.